DecisiveData/ZeroToSnowflake/README.md

 2. Copy/paste the contents of `/salesforce/fivetran/dimensional/__install_dimensional.sql` into the blank worksheet in Snowflake.
 3. At the top of the worksheet, check the box for **All Queries** and then click the **Run** button.

-# PART 3: Connect Tableau Dashboards to Snowflake
+# Data Visualization Configuration: Executive Sales Summary Dashboard in Tableau

 **NOTE**: Requires `Tableau 2018.3`.